-Galaxy Unpacked Event going to commence in less than a month, will witness the launch of various high-end Samsung Galaxy Note 10 series smartphones.
+Galaxy Unpacked Event will commence in less than a month and will witness the launch of various high-end Samsung Galaxy Note 10 smartphones.
 The new launch date for the Galaxy Fold may also be announced around the same period.
 Next, the next high-end Galaxy smartphone will be introduced in early 2020, the Galaxy S11.
-According to some, the design will be similar to the Galaxy S10, others believe that the phone will get a completely new design next year.
+According to some, the design will be similar to the Galaxy S10; others believe that the phone will get a completely new design next year.

 Samsung annually records a large number of patents to protect future smartphone designs and technologies.
 Sometimes the designs are so futuristic that an actual market introduction will take years, or will never happen.

-This time, however, the Korean manufacturer has had a design patent filed that seems to be a little easier to realize.
+This time, however, the Korean manufacturer has filed a design patent that seems to be a little easier to realize.
 It seems to be a very effective solution to meet the need to be able to put the largest possible screen area in your pocket.

 The design patent was filed by Samsung Electronics at the end of 2018 with the KIPO (Korean Intellectual Property Office).
 It was approved at the end of May, after which the patent was publicly published on 24 June 2019.